Karthikeyan-V-git/Ubuntu-Server-Config/README.md

 - Choose "Entire Disk Option" - Storage allocation
 - Select Install "Open SSH" - for secure remote acesss.
 - Wait for the completion and reboot the system alongwith removing the bootable device.
-- You will be directed to CLI of the server.
+- You will be directed to CLI of the server login.

 Note : I am using the Minimal Version for installation.